ralucatoma5/museum_system/README.md

 ## Key Features
 ### Visitor Panel
 1. View All Exhibitions
-Browse all exhibitions with details including visitor capacity, availability, and current average rating.
+Browse all exhibitions with details including visitor capacity and availability.

 2. View Ticket Price
-Check ticket prices based on the exhibition and visitor's current loyalty level (Standard or VIP).
+Check ticket prices based on the exhibition and visitor's current loyalty level (Standard or VIP) and type.

 3. Make a Reservation